Ingressive-for-Good/Devas/README.md

 Then check the parent repo if there has been any update since the last time you pull to avoid conflicts and have a work that is in sync by pulling from the parent repo again: `git pull upstream <name of branch>`

-Once it is done merging, push your changes to your own repo: `git push origin <name of branch>`
+Once it is done merging, push your changes to your own repo: `git push origin dev`

 Then go to your repo, click on make contributions (if create a pull request doesn't show up) and create a pull request.